BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

   <img src="{{ site.url }}/assets/about_work.png" alt="Research"/>
   <figcaption>A quick illustartion of my work.
 I solemnly swear all the data I worked on in my research has been collected in a consented manner except for this picture taken by <a href="https://www.tauhidurrahman.com/"> Tauhidur Rahman </a> .</figcaption>

-If you still have attention and time, two common things recurring in all my projects, let me put my research journey in a short-story that seems less technical and more luckier :-
+If you still have attention and time, two common things recurring in all my projects, let me put MY research journey in a short-story that seems less technical and more luckier :-
 ## Act 1
 (COUGH,COUGH) With a curiousity to push the boundaries of research (no, seriously, thanks to my persistent undergraduate friends who never stopped talking about it) and to see if I can push mine to real-world, shortly after my undergraduate studies I made a leap to U.S. in 2017 for Master's and discover my research interests for PhD.
 To my surprise (not-so now), I discovered machine learning—a field within computer science previously unknown to me—which focused on addressing real-world problems.
 This curiousity led me to enroll in related courses and work in research labs focussing on related field and working on real-world problems.